 This important legislation would allow Medicare beneficiaries access to the chiropractic profession’s broad-based, non-drug approach to pain management, which includes manual manipulation of the spine and extremities, evaluation and management services, diagnostic imaging and utilization of other non-drug approaches that have become an important strategy in national efforts to stem the epidemic of prescription opioid overuse and abuse.

-As the nationwide campaign to gain co-sponsors continues, we urge all TCA Members, doctors of chiropractic and Medicare patients to email your U.S. Representative TODAY and ask him or her to co-sponsor H.R.
-2654.
+As the nationwide campaign to gain co-sponsors continues, we urge all TCA Members, doctors of chiropractic and Medicare patients to email your U.S. Representative and your U.S. Senator TODAY and ask him or her to co-sponsor H.R.
+2654/S. 4042!

 Local Action by TCA Members Is Gaining H.R.
 2654 Co-sponsors